rajat-haldar/lending_club_case_study/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@rajat-haldar] - feel free to contact me!

 <!-- Optional -->